-Three types of anthropogenic sounds were detected in the GATMAA between May and September 2015 and between April and September 2017: MFA sonar, LFA sonar, and explosions.
+Three types of anthropogenic sounds were acoustically identified in the GATMAA between September 2017 and June 2018 and between April and September 2019: MFA sonar, LFA sonar, and explosions.
 More details about the presence of each anthropogenic signal at each site are given below.